ellefeg/assembly2orf/README.md

 There are additional custom scripts that **assembly2orf** requires to run.
 If you are using the Asellus server you should already have access to these scripts and won't have to change anything.
 However, if you want to run your own local version, you must edit **Run_TransPipeline.sh**

-**assembly2orf** also contains a set of custom scripts (`/assembly2orf/dependencies/`).
-If you are running **assembly2orf** from `/home/laura/scripts/pipelines/assembly2orf` on the Asellus server, you will automatically have access to these scripts.
+**assembly2orf** also contains a set of custom scripts (`/assembly2orf/dependencies/`). ~~If you are running **assembly2orf** from `/home/laura/scripts/pipelines/assembly2orf` on the Asellus server, you will automatically have access to these scripts.
 However, if you want to run your own local version you will need to edit the filepaths specified at the lines of **Run_TransPipeline.sh** specified in brackets below:
 * fasta_header.sh (lines 64, 161)
 * runDiamondBlastx.sh (line 78)
 * PairwiseExonerate.sh (line 92)
 * runDiamondBlastp.sh (line 124)
-* run_hmmscan.sh (line 126)
+* run_hmmscan.sh (line 126)~~ #by providing assembly2orf with the location of the script library, this is an unnecessary step.
+But include where the "Default" set is in the readme for inhouse users.

 Information about how to do this is given in the **Getting Started** section below.